WorldClassProgrammers/real-estate-rental/instructions.md

 ### 6. Create a configuration file (optional, first time only)

 Create or edit the .env file in the ./estateSite directory.
+You have to put your own api-key in .env file.

 example of ./estateSite/.env file: